Table Of Contents

 As the tile saw comes, I would suggest you just use it to cut soft material like:

 • Cement Board

 In Conclusion – Will I Use The QEP Hand Held Tile Saw for Work?

 I use plenty of QEP products as their line up is so diverse and far-reaching for the tiling industry.

 When I discovered they also produced one of my

 With the difficulty of finding diamond blades, it would make daily use a bigger chore than necessary as I could just use a Hitachi or other big name tile saw.

-Also the biggest thing for me is versatility and by being forced to use one type of tile blade this can’t be done.
+Also, the biggest thing for me is versatility and by being forced to use one type of tile blade this can’t be done.
 I need to be able to cut ceramic tile, porcelain and natural stone.
 With a lack of wet cutting my options of which material I can cut is seriously hindered as well.